 Eviction Laws and Tenant Rights in Louisiana

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 Landlords in Louisiana can’t just change the locks, toss your belongings out on the front yard, or shut down essential utilities.
 A landlord must follow the eviction process in order to have a tenant evicted for any reason.
 Here's an overview of what this means for tenants in Louisiana.

-Written by Upsolve Team
+Written by Upsolve Team.

 Updated December 14, 2021

 Under Louisiana law, renters and tenants have rights to their property.
-They also have rights in the eviction process
+They also have rights in the eviction process.

 This article explains the basics of Louisiana’s eviction laws and tenant’s rights under those laws.
 You might find this article useful if you’re a renter in Louisiana and your landlord is threatening eviction, if you’re behind on rent, or if your lease is about to expire.